akobashikawa/rsg-hello-react-redux/README.md

-# Simple Structure
+# Simple Structure and Component

-Using redux with a simple component and simple structure of directories.
+Using redux with a Component and simple structure of directories.

 ---

-Usando redux con un component simple y una simple estructura de directorios.
+Usando redux con un Component y una simple estructura de directorios.